FAQ

 Java

 The FDP for Java is part of Jazzer.
 You can find the Javadocs for FDP here.
-To use the FDP, just import it in your Fuzz Test and create a method that accepts an FDP as an argument:
+To use the FDP, just import it in your fuzz test and create a method that accepts an FDP as an argument:

 package com.example;